 Paper airplane icon

 Frequently Asked Questions

-Albania is a pretty rural country, so getting your own car is the best way to see as much as possible and not spend half your time waiting for the bus to set off!
+Albania is a pretty rural country, and the public transport can be quite unreliable and frustrating to organise.
+So getting your own car is the best way to see as much as possible and not spend half your time waiting for the bus to set off!

+Paper airplane icon